ocommeOptimus/Orinoco/README.md

 # Orinoco

-Welcome to my project Orinoco
+Welcome to my project Orinoco.
+This is the 5th project into my web developer training.
 This project includes Front-end and API for a webshop.

 ## Getting Started